acbart/acbart.github.io/_posts/2016-06-16-abstracting-cows.md

-We cannot see the value of the "average\_cow" from this perspective, although we could print out its value.
+We cannot see the value of the `average_cow` from this perspective, although we could print out its value.
 It is a more abstract variable, dependent on the order of execution and pre-existing variables.